dskemp/courtdata/content/cases/ot2014/14-114/index.md

 - 1986scalia
 advocates:
 - Michael A. Carvin
-- Donald B. Verrilli, Jr.
+- Donald B. Verrilli, Jr
 tags:
 - Patient Protection and Affordable Care Act
 summary: "The Patient Protection and Affordable Care Act’s tax credits are available to individuals in States that have a Federal Exchange."